Gay Pride and Prejudices

 Review by Peter Hulm

 How much fact do we want in our fiction?
-The Guardian rated Pride, a story of the 1984-5 miners strike — when gays supported a Welsh coal-mining community, high for accuracy to the facts and described the film as "wonderful".
+Pride, a story of the 1984-5 miners strike when gays supported a Welsh coal-mining community, was rated highly for accuracy to the facts by the U.K.'s Guardian, which described the film as "wonderful".
 But there were some interesting omissions and elisions for students of the truth.

 Participants and public recorders of the unity between London-based gays and a Welsh mining village rated Pride as authentic both with regard to the facts and the feeling of the time.
 It faithfully captured the sense of achievement when the miners turned up for London's Gay Pride march and led the parade.